alberto-grl/Sipeed-Tang-Gowin-FPGA/README.md

    The short usb cable included with this Tang sometimes gives errors.
 With another cable, errors during long transfers disappeared.
    Maximum speed for me is 460800 baud, doubling that it doesn't work anymore and the board should be power cycled.
-   Strangely, the two step invocation should berformed at 115200.
+   Strangely, the two step invocation should be performed at 115200.
 Once communmication is established exit litex_term, change speed to 460800 and launch again.